 This blog post came to me not in a dream but during a near-death epiphany on the StairMaster one gloomy Seattle day.

-As I was staring down at my feet to make sure I didn’t trip over myself, I admired my shoes.
+As I was staring down at my feet to ensure I didn’t trip over myself, I admired my shoes.
 “Ah, Nike.
 What an iconic brand.”
 I thought to myself.
 And yet, Nike’s marketing is not just about selling shoes or athletic apparel–it’s pitching a lifestyle.
 A lifestyle that everyone feels they need to have.
 And this is not a mistake–it’s an intentional goal of the Nike branding strategy.

 What You Can Learn & Emulate from the Nike Branding Strategy